Using dataflows with on-premises data sources

 Using an on-premises data source in a dataflow

 When creating a dataflow, select an on-premises data source from the data sources list, as shown in the following image.

 Once you make your selection, you're prompted to provide the connection details for the Enterprise Gateway that will be used to access the on-premises data.
 You must select the gateway itself, and provide credentials for the selected gateway.
-Only gateways for which the user is an administrator appear in the drop-down list.

 Monitoring your gateway